|

 meaning "God's friend."

-English and Italian nickname for names ending with -tina.
+Short form of Italian names ending with -tina.

 Feminine form of Italian Tiziano, meaning